If you want your company to succeed, you’re going to need a plan on how to scale your business.

-In a business context, scaling is solely about increasing the size and scope of operations.
-However, without a clear direction, attempting to ramp up production can backfire and end up costing your business through exhaustion and reputational decline.
+Scaling in business means increasing the size and scope of operations.
+But without clear direction, attempts to expand can backfire and can hamper your business.

-When scaling your business, you should have the following long-term goals in mind:
+When preparing to scale your business, you should have the following long-term goals in mind:

 - Available subscription packages